andrew-wja/instrumentor/SoftboundCETS.md

 instruction causes local metadata variables for that allocation (which in LLVM is explictly held by reference to its address) to be created.

-5. Incoming values to a `phi` instruction must have their metadata available in local variables in order for `phi` nodes to be generated to select the correct metadata at runtime.
+5. Incoming values to a `phi` or `select` instruction must have their metadata available in local variables in order to select the correct metadata at runtime.

 6. Returning a pointer from a function requires the metadata for that pointer to be allocated in local variables in order for it to be pushed to the shadow